multikernel/kernelscript/README.md

 # KernelScript

+> **⚠️ Beta Version Notice**
+> KernelScript is currently in beta development.
+The language syntax, APIs, and features are subject to change at any time without backward compatibility guarantees.
+This software is intended for experimental use and early feedback.
+Production use is not recommended at this time.

 **A Domain-Specific Programming Language for eBPF-Centric Development**

 KernelScript is a modern, type-safe, domain-specific programming language that unifies eBPF, userspace, and kernelspace development in a single codebase.
 Built with an eBPF-centric approach, it provides a clean, readable syntax while generating efficient C code for eBPF programs, coordinated userspace programs, and seamless kernel module (kfunc) integration.